The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 Communication with the SuperKEKB beam abort system is based on four signals.
 The diamond system delivers two abort requests, separately for the electron \acrfull{HER} and the positron \acrfull{LER}.
 When the abort kicker magnets complete an abort that either originated from this system or from other sources, two "SuperKEKB abort" timing signals (HER and/or LER) are broadcast and received by the DCUs.
 These signals stop the buffer memory writing.
 The $400$~kHz data can then be read out and used for a "post-abort" analysis of the beam losses preceding the abort.

 \lvlthreesection{Installation}

 Four diamond detectors and prototype electronics were installed prior to the accelerator commissioning in 2017 (Phase 1), as part of the \acrshort{BEAST} II detectors dedicated to background studies~\cite{Lewis:2018ayu}.
-During a pilot run in 2018 (Phase 2) the final version of the electronics was tested with eight detectors in their final position on the beam pipe.
-Additional $20$ diamond detectors were delivered and installed at KEK in 2017 on the beam pipe ($4 + 4$), the SVD cones ($6 + 6$), while the eight detectors of Phase 2 are recycled to instrument the forward and backward beam-pipe bellows, as shown in Figure~\ref{fig:C3_diamonds_installation}.
+During a pilot run in 2018 (Phase 2) the final version of the electronics was tested with eight detectors in their final position on the beam pipe, as discussed in section~\ref{sec:phase2SVDSetup}.
+An additional 20 diamond detectors were delivered and installed at KEK in 2017 on the beam pipe (4 + 4), the SVD cones (6 + 6), while the eight detectors of Phase 2 were recycled to instrument the forward and backward beam-pipe bellows, as shown in Figure~\ref{fig:C3_diamonds_installation}.
 The $2.5$~m short, thin coaxial cables are linked at the \gls{DOCK}s (section~\ref{sec:C2_junctionboards}) to longer and thicker double-shielded ($25 - 30$~m) coaxial cables, connected to seven \acrshort{DCU}s in the Belle II electronics hut.

-\lvltwosection{Temperature monitoring} { }
+\lvltwosection{Temperature Monitoring} { }

 The power dissipation by the \acrshort{PXD} \acrshort{DEPFET} sensors and their front-end electronics amounts to about $18$~W per module, $360$~W in total for the $20$ PXD modules.
 The APV25 front-end chips of the SVD dissipate about $700$~W in total during full operation.
-This power is removed by a cooling system based on heat exchange with a dual-phase CO$_{2}$ fluid at a temperature of about $-20^{\circ}$~C, circulating in thin pipes with good thermal contact with the front-end readout chips, as described in section~\ref{sec:mech1}.
+This power is removed by a cooling system based on heat exchange with a dual-phase CO$_{2}$ fluid at a temperature of about \qty{-20}{\degreeCelsius}, circulating in thin pipes with good thermal contact with the front-end readout chips, as described in section~\ref{sec:mech1}.

-Temperature monitoring is split in two subsystems.
-The first system measures input and output temperature of the CO$_{2}$ cooling pipes and is based on \acrfull{NTC} thermistors.
-The second system monitors the temperature of SVD \gls{ladder}s, with distributed measurement points close to the front-end chips, and is based on Bragg-type \acrfull{FOS}.
+Temperature monitoring is therefore important to ensure proper operation of the cooling system, with a required absolute accuracy of \qty{1}{\degc} and a resolution of \qty{0.1}{\degc}.
+It is composed of two subsystems.
+The first system measures input and output temperature of the CO$_{2}$ cooling pipes and is based on \acrshort{NTC} thermistors.
+The second system (\acrshort{FOS}) monitors the temperature of SVD \glspl{ladder}, with distributed measurement points close to the front-end chips, based on Bragg-type sensors.